GamecockCentral - Key Plays and Game Balls: Georgia

 Javon Kinlaw

-Kinlaw is up there with Ohio State’s Chase Young as one of the best defensive linemen in the country this year, and he does it in the run game, pass game, and special teams.
-Muschamp said they tried to sub Kinlaw out for a breather three times, “And he said, ‘Get the hell out of the way, I'm going back in.’”
+Kinlaw is up there with players like Ohio State’s Chase Young as one of the best defensive linemen in the country this year, and he does it in the run game, pass game, and special teams.
+Muschamp said they tried to sub Kinlaw out for a breather three times, “And he said, ‘The hell with y'all' and went back in the game.’”
+Muschamp replied, "Hell, let him play.
+He's playing good."

 Israel Mukuamu

 This time I am going to give you the statistics: 11 tackles, three interceptions, one touchdown.
-That’s a good MONTH for a cornerback.
+Usually that’s a good month for a cornerback.
 Mukuamu and the rest of the Gamecock secondary has been something of a tease, blessed with the physical ability, size, and work ethic to be great, but yet to really put it all together.
 Against Georgia it finally clicked.

 Special Teams